 4. Rest

-Previously, I would have told you to RICE an injury – rest, ice, compress, elevate.
+Previously, if you experienced pain when running, I would have told you to RICE an injury – rest, ice, compress, elevate.
 However, budding research shows that the RICE method (especially the ice portion) is outdated and not as effective as we once thought.

 Previously, it was believed that the first step to healing an injury was to immediately quell inflammation (hence, the ice and rest).
 However, it is now understood that the immediate, acute inflammation post injury actually lends to recovery.
 Hindering or stopping that acute inflammation, as well as immobilizing an injury, can delay the healing process.